HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_12/Check_Points_Ch12.md

 The Throwable.getMessage() method is used for retrieving the detailed message describing the exception associated with a given Throwable instance.

 ## 12.18 ##
 The member method called printStackTrace in the Throwable class is a very useful tool for diagnosing an Exception.
-It indicates what happened and where in the code this happened by printing information about the content of the stack when the exception occured.
+It indicates what happened and where in the code this happened by printing information about the content of the stack when the exception occurred.

+## 12.19 ##
+The presence of a try-catch block will not impose any overhead when no exception occurs.